luigifreda/pyslam/README.md

 $ . pyenv-activate.sh   #  Activate pyslam python virtual environment.
 This is only needed once in a new terminal.
 $ ./main_vo.py
 ```
 This will process a default [KITTI](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) video (available in the folder `data/videos`) by using its corresponding camera calibration file (available in the folder `settings`), and its groundtruth (available in the same `data/videos` folder).
 If matplotlib windows are used, you can stop `main_vo.py` by focusing/clicking on one of them and pressing the key 'Q'.
 As explained above, this very *basic* script `main_vo.py` **strictly requires a ground truth**.
+Now, with RGBD datasets, you can also test the **RGBD odometry** with the classes `VisualOdometryRgbd` or `VisualOdometryRgbdTensor` (ground truth is not required here).

 Similarly, you can test the **full SLAM** by running `main_slam.py`:
 ```bash